voedger/voedger-internals/README.md

 # Introduction

-This documentation provides a detailed description of the design and architecture of the Voedger platform.
-It serves as a reference for developers and includes the latest designs, which may still be not implemented.
+This documentation provides a detailed description of the internal design and architecture of the Voedger platform.
+It serves as a base for the development and includes the latest designs, which may still be not implemented.

 For user-focused documentation and guidance on using the Voedger platform, please visit [here](https://docs.voedger.io/).